juanpablocruz/maep/README.md

 This project implements a prototype of the **Merkle Anti-Entropy Protocol (MAEP)** — a distributed synchronization and reconciliation mechanism that uses Merkle trees to track node state and detect conflicts.
 The protocol is designed for an AP (Availability/Partition Tolerance) environment (per the CAP theorem) by allowing nodes to operate independently, reconcile differences asynchronously, and reconfigure the network when nodes go offline.

-> **Disclaimer:** This project is an experimental prototype.
+> **Disclaimer:** This project is an experimental prototype currently in development.
 While it includes basic JOIN, SYNC, DELTA SYNC, and PING operations, as well as a simple reconfiguration stub, it is not yet production‑ready.

 ## Table of Contents